The Best Interactive Theatre Experience at Sleep No More in New York

 You have to wear a mask during the show (see the photo below).
 While it sounds strange wearing a mask allows you to recognize the actors (because they aren’t wearing masks).
 It also lets you stay focused on the show and not the other people around you.
 If you wear glasses, you might want to wear contacts for this show.
 I wear glasses.
 Wearing the mask was a bit of a pain, but I managed.
 If you want you can keep your mask after the show.

 You can’t take photos or use your phone during the show.
 Some of the rooms and the things I saw were pretty cool, but I was glad to be disconnected from technology for this experience.
 Disconnect from the internet/social media for a couple of hours to properly engage yourself in this experience.

 The set, the props, and the costumes in this show are incredible.
 I got a bit obsessed with some of the details in the building.
 I would strongly recommend paying attention to the actors and what’s going on around you.
 Don’t just focus on the set.

 Actors are found in various rooms performing different scenes.
 An actor might play something in one room and then they’ll move to another.
 You can choose to follow that actor, or you can go somewhere else.
 It’s all up to you.
-The most part the scenes will be performed as if you (or anyone in the audience) is not there.
-That said there are times where an actor may interact with someone from the audience.
-It could be by whispering something in someone’s ear, or helping someone get dressed (that was part of my friend’s experience).
+For the most part, the scenes will be performed as if you (or anyone else in the audience) is not there.
+There are times where an actor may interact with someone from the audience.
+It could be by whispering something in someone’s ear, or helping someone get dressed (that was part of my friend’s experience), or something else.